 So what can you do to raise your heart rate, practise your sport or pump some adrenalin.
-Spain is a very
+Spain is a

 Golf - Spain is huge on Golf!
-You are seldom more than a few kms from not just one but many golf courses.
+You are seldom more than a few kms from not just one but many golf

-the right course for you here!
+definitely find the right course for you here!

 Water Sports - A sunny Mediterranean country with huge a coastline makes it a haven for water sport